 The hippie fair is an open air market in Ipanema every Sunday, starting around 10 am.
 Started by hippies in 1968, it has grown to over 700 stalls.
 From cheap souvenir trinkets to high quality arts, the fair has it all.
 You can even sample some authentic Bahia food, a spicy food from the north.
 The fair runs every week, rain or shine, and stays full of tourists and locals.
 Don’t expect to be able to barter.
 Credit cards are excepted by most vendors, but cash discounts are routinely given, usually around 10%.

 If you can’t make it to the Hippie Fair, many of the merchants set up in front of the Othon Hotel at Copacabana Beach at night.

-7. Downtown Tour- If you’re a history lover like me, no trip is complete without an in depth look at the area’s historic downtown.
+If you’re a history lover like me, no trip is complete without an in depth look at the area’s historic downtown.
 We devoted one day of our trip to a 6-hour walking tour of the architecture and historical landmarks in the Rio city center.
 Read Rio de Janeiro- Touring Downtown for more information.

 We were given an English speaking private guide for the day, a surprise birthday present from our Brazilian hosts.
 It is probably one of the best birthday gifts I have ever been given (not counting this amazing trip, a present from my sweet Island Boy husband)!

 The history of Rio is such an interesting mix of African, European, American, and Indigenous cultures.
 In one city block, you can find architectural influences from across the globe.